Source-Free Domain Adaptation with Frozen Multimodal Foundation Model

 where $n_s$ is the number of the source data, ${p}_{i,c}^s$ is the $c$-th element of $\boldsymbol{p}_i^s=\theta_s({\boldsymbol{x}}_{i}^{s})$ that is the category probability vector of input instance ${\boldsymbol{x}}_{i}^{s}$ after $\theta_s$ mapping; $\tilde{{l}}_{i,c}^s$ is the $c$-th element of the smooth label~\citep{muller2019does} $\tilde{\boldsymbol{l}}_i^s=(1-\sigma){\kern 2pt}\boldsymbol{l}_i^s + \sigma/C$, in which $\boldsymbol{l}_i^s$ is a one-hot encoding of hard label $y_i^s$ and $\sigma=0.1$.
 The source dataset is divided into the training set and testing set in a 0.9:0.1 ratio.

-\paragraph{Network setting.} The {\modelshortname} model contains two network branches.
+\textbf{Network setting.} The {\modelshortname} model contains two network branches.
 In the target model branch, the feature extractor consists of a deep architecture and a fully-connected layer followed by a batch-normalization layer.
 Same to the previous work~\cite{long2018conditional,xu2019larger,liang2020we,yang2021nrc,roy2022uncertainty}, the deep architecture is transferred from the deep models pre-trained on ImageNet (i.e., ResNet-50 is used on {\bf Office-31}, {\bf Office-Home} and {\bf DomainNet-126}, whilst ResNet-101 is adopted on {\bf VisDA}).
 The ending classifier is a fully-connected layer with weight normalization.
 On the other hand, the ViL model branch chooses the most adopted CLIP as the implementation where the text encoder's transformer-based architecture follows modification proposed in ~\cite{radford2021learning} as the backbone.
 Regarding the image encoder, we adopt two versions corresponding to the two implementations of {\modelshortname} in this paper, including {\modelshortname}-C-B32 and {\modelshortname}-C-RN.